 If your teen exhibits more than 4 of the following, they could be at risk for some of the outcomes previously discussed.
 These can be detrimental to at-risk teens and their long-term success and health.

-Common External Behaviors of At-Risk Teens:
+Common External Behavior Problems of At-Risk Teens:

-- Experimenting with substances or substance abuse
+- Experimenting with substances or having a substance abuse problem.

 - Bad peer group association